How to Map Legacy Spot IDs to Modern Schemas

 self.breaker.record_failure()

-self._quarantine_record(record, error_msg)
+self._quarantine_record(record, str(exc))

-def _quarantine_record(self, record: LegacySpotRecord, error: str):
+def _quarantine_record(self, record: LegacySpotRecord, error: str) -> None:

-quarantine_file = self.quarantine_path / f"{record.legacy_id}.json"
+target = self.quarantine_path / f"{record.legacy_id}.json"

-"error": error,
+{"legacy_record": record.__dict__, "error": error,

-"quarantined_at": datetime.now(timezone.utc).isoformat()
+"quarantined_at": datetime.now(timezone.utc).isoformat()},

-def process_batch(self, records: List[LegacySpotRecord], namespace: str = "default_traffic") -> List[ModernSpotMapping]:
+def process_batch(self, records: list[LegacySpotRecord]) -> list[ModernSpotMapping]:

-results = []
+results: list[ModernSpotMapping] = []

 for rec in records:

-res = self.map_record(rec, namespace)
+res = self.map_record(rec)

 results.append(res)

-if res.status == MappingStatus.PAUSED:
+if res.status is MappingStatus.PAUSED:

 break